Office Hours offers students individualized study in a variety of forms guided by one of our expert faculty members.

 Praxis offers an opportunity to convene conversations, access new research and analytic frameworks, build political education programs, and discuss the critical topics and structural forces that inform organizing and public interest work.

-BISR Network is a string of smaller Brooklyn Institute education centers located across the Midwest to increase access to critical community-based education and scholarship.
+BISR Network is a string of Brooklyn Institute education centers located across the Midwest created to increase access to critical community-based education and scholarship.

-BISR Network regional centers engage in wide-ranging discussions from classical philosophy and literature to contemporary ideas and scholarship on pressing social issues.
-With the support of individual, foundation, and other donations, BISR Network is able to work in new rural, suburban, and smaller urban spaces, particularly those whose social fabric has been stretched by economic instability, demographic change, and racial tension.
-This initiative helps local scholars and organizations build on our years of public pedagogy experience to foster community-based education that is both rigorous and widely accessible.
+BISR Network regional centers engage in wide-ranging discussions on subjects ranging from classical philosophy and literature to contemporary ideas and scholarship on pressing social issues.
+With the support of individual, foundation, and other donations, BISR Network is able to work in rural, suburban, and smaller urban spaces, particularly in areas whose social fabric has been stretched by economic instability, demographic change, and racial tension.
+BISR Network helps local scholars and organizations build on our years of public pedagogy experience to foster community-based education that is both rigorous and widely accessible.

 Educator Access connects public K-12 and community college teachers to the Brooklyn Institute’s wide array of courses in the liberal arts and sciences.

-Made possible by a generous grant from the Teagle Foundation, Educator Access is a scholarship program that enables NYC- and Philadelphia-area public K-12 and community college teachers to take BISR courses, from economics to feminist theory to philosophy to a study of Emily Brontë’s Wuthering Heights, at the highly reduced rate of $100.
+Made possible by a generous grant from the Teagle Foundation, Educator Access is a scholarship program that enables NYC- and Philadelphia-area public K-12 and community college teachers to take BISR courses, from economics to critical theory to philosophy to mathematics to a study of contemporary Black art and aesthetics, at the highly reduced rate of $150.
 In addition, all New York State Educator Access enrollees will receive New York State Continuing Teacher and Leader Education (CTLE) credit (12 credit hours).
-Application and enrollment is open for all NYC and Philadelphia BISR Winter-Spring 2019 courses.
+Application and enrollment is open for all Fall 2022 courses.